Understanding Best Subset Selection: A Tale of Two C(omplex)ities: Theoretical properties of BSS

 \item If there exists $\cI_\# \in \cJ$ such that $\ccEstar_{\cG _{\cI_\#}^{(s)}} \in (\ccEstar_{\cT_{\cI_\#}^{(s) }}, \ccE_{\cT_{\cI_\#}^{(s)}})$, then under Condition \ref{cond: alpha-regularity}, there exists a constant $C_\alpha$ depending on $\alpha$, such that

 implies that

 \end{enumerate}

-\end{theorem} The detailed proof can be found in Section \ref{sec: ncessary condition BSS} of the supplementary material.
+\end{theorem} The detailed proof can be found in Section S1.4 of the supplementary material.
 The above theorem essentially says that if the maximum leave-one-out margin $\widehat{\tau}(s) \lesssim \sigma^2 (\log p)/n$ then the BSS fails to achieve model consistency with positive probability.
 However, the interesting part of the above theorem is to understand the effect of the term involving complexity measures.
 Similar to Theorem \ref{thm: sufficiency of BSS}, here also we see that the dominating complexity characterizes the necessary condition for model consistency.
 However, we reiterate a few major differences between the above theorem and Theorem \ref{thm: sufficiency of BSS}.
 First, Theorem \ref{thm: sufficiency of BSS} needs $\tau_*(s)$ to be lower bounded, which is much stronger than the required condition on $\widehat{\tau}(s)$ in Theorem \ref{thm: necessary condition BSS}.
 Second, Theorem \ref{thm: necessary condition BSS} involves the alternative complexity measures $\ccEstar_{\cT_{\cI_0}^{(s)}}$ and $\ccEstar_{\cG_{\cI_0}^{(s)}}$, which are typically smaller than the complexity measures used in Theorem \ref{thm: sufficiency of BSS}.
 Third, the resulting complexity in Theorem \ref{thm: sufficiency of BSS} involves the maximum over all possible subsets of $\cS$, whereas Theorem \ref{thm: necessary condition BSS} involves the maximum only over the subsets of $\cS$ of size $s-1$.
 These three facts are the main reasons that the requirement in Theorem \ref{thm: necessary condition BSS} is weaker compared to the margin condition \eqref{eq: margin cond}.
 Nonetheless, Theorem \ref{thm: necessary condition BSS} is still interesting as it shows that the two types of complexities are indeed important quantities to understand the model selection performance of BSS.
+Theorem \ref{thm: necessary condition BSS} can also be stated in terms of the diameter and minimum separability of the sets $\cT_{\cI_0}^{(s)}$ and $\cG_{\cI_0}^{(s)}$.
+Recall that $\ccEstar_{\cT_{\cI_0}^{(s)}} \gtrsim \sfd_{\cT_{\cI_0}^{(s)}}$ and $\ccEstar_{\cG_{\cI_0}^{(s)}} \gtrsim \sfd_{\cG_{\cI_0}^{(s)}}$.
+Hence, it follows that under the same conditions in Theorem \ref{thm: necessary condition BSS}, the margin condition